-We are a Maryland corporation that has elected to be regulated as a BDC under the 1940 Act.
-We are an emerging growth company within the meaning of the JOBS Act, and as such, are subject to reduced public company reporting requirements.
+We are a Maryland corporation that has elected to be regulated as a business development company ("BDC") under the Investment Company Act of 1940 (the "1940 Act").
+We are an "emerging growth company within the meaning of the Jumpstart Our Business Startups Act of 2012 (the "JOBS Act"), and as such, are subject to reduced public company reporting requirements.
 Our investment objective is to generate both current income and capital appreciation through debt and equity investments.
-We are managed by Capitala Investment Advisors and Capitala Advisors Corp. provides the administrative services necessary for us to operate.
+We are managed by Capitala Investment Advisors (the "Investment Advisor"), and Capitala Advisors Corp. (the "Administrator") provides the administrative services necessary for us to operate.

-We provide capital to lower and traditional middle-market companies in the United States, with a non-exclusive emphasis on the Southeast, Southwest and Mid-Atlantic regions.
+We provide capital to smaller and lower middle-market companies in the United States, with a non-exclusive emphasis on the Southeast, Southwest and Mid-Atlantic regions.
 We invest primarily in companies with a history of earnings growth and positive cash flow, proven management teams, product or service with competitive advantages and industry-appropriate margins.
 We primarily invest in companies with between \$5 million and \$30 million in trailing twelve month EBITDA.